skuzzle/restrict-imports-enforcer-rule/README.md

 Another example is to force your developers to only use AssertJ assertions instead of JUnit or TestNG assertions.

-Using this enforcer rule you have fine grained control over which classes are allowed to be used in your application without having to exclude whole artifacts from your classpath.
+Using this enforcer rule gives you fine grained control over which classes are allowed to be used in your application without having to exclude whole artifacts from your classpath.

 ## Includes and Excludes